tfiers/unitlib/ReadMe.md

 # 📐 yunit

 - Physical units for NumPy arrays.
-- Fast • Simple • High voltage
+- Fast, simple, high voltage ⚡

-## Raison d'être
+## Why

 `yunit` was born out of frustration with other Python unit packages.
 Those packages work well for toy experiments, but they greatly slow down your code.